CrayLabs/SmartSim/doc/experiment.rst

 =========
  Overview
 =========

-Experiments are the SmartSim Python user interface for automating the deployment of HPC workflows and distributed, in-memory storage.
-The Experiment acts as a factory class for constructing the stages of an experiment: ``Orchestrator``, ``Model`` and ``Ensemble``.
+SmartSim offers functionality to automate the deployment of HPC workloads and distributed, in-memory storage via the :ref:`Experiment API<experiment_api>`.
-It also provides an interface to interact with the entities created by the experiment.
+The ``Experiment`` is SmartSims Python user interface that enables users to create and construct the stages of a workflow.
+The Experiment API offers three different workflow stages:
+:ref:`Orchestrator<Orchestrator>`, :ref:`Model<Model>`, and :ref:`Ensemble<Ensemble>`.

+Once an experiment entity is initialized, a user has access to the associated entity interface that enables a user to configure the entity and retrieve entity information: :ref:`Model API<mode_api>`, :ref:`Orchestrator API<orc_api>` and :ref:`Ensemble API<ensem_api>`.
+There is no limit to the number of stages a user can initialize within an experiment.

+The Experiment controls launching, monitoring and stopping all entities.
-Users can initialize an :ref:`Experiment <experiment_api>` at the beginning of a Jupyter notebook, interactive python session, or Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels on the system through the specified launcher.
+Users can initialize an :ref:`Experiment <experiment_api>` at the beginning of a Jupyter notebook, interactive python session, or Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels via entities on the system through the specified launcher.
+The interface was designed to be simple, with as little complexity as possible, and agnostic to the backend launching mechanism (local, Slurm, PBSPro, etc.).

 .. figure:: images/Experiment.png

   Sample experiment showing a user application leveraging machine learning infrastructure launched by SmartSim and connected to online analysis and visualization via the in-memory database.

-The interface was designed to be simple, with as little complexity as possible, and agnostic to the backend launching mechanism (local, Slurm, PBSPro, etc.).

-AL IS AWESOME
-1. resource allocation: exp.create_run_settings, exp.create_batch_settings -> created an object -> bc pass into Experiment entities and then pass entities into exp.start, exp.stop
-2. job submission: exp.start -> use to launch smartsim entities with the WLM
-3. job control: Exp.stop -> cleanup entities launched by exp.start
-4. monitoring: exp.get_status -> retrieve status of launched entities, exp.poll -> used for polling the experiment not entities of the exp, exp.summary -> summary of exp, exp.finished -> query if a experiment entity has finished

-The Experiment API is responsible for job submission, job control, error handling and cleanup.
-Experiments are the SmartSim Python user interface to interact with the WLM for automating the deployment of HPC workflows and distributed, in-memory storage.

 ==========
  Launchers